University Collection

 The University of Southampton has its origins in the Hartley Institution, founded in 1862 from the bequest of a local merchant, Henry Robinson Hartley.
 Originally accommodated in a building on Southampton's High Street, the Hartley University College (as it had become), moved to the current Highfield site in the years either side of the First World War.

 In 1952 the University received its Royal Charter and became an independent University, having at that time around 1,000 students.
-Over the last sixty years this number has increased to over 24,000 students, there being more than 16,000 undergraduates over 7,000 postgraduate students.
-The University has expanded on to five campuses, which accommodate its eight Faculties.
+Over the last sixty years this number has increased to over 25,000 students, there being more than 16,000 undergraduates over 9,000 postgraduate students.

 Univ.
 Coll. per LF 789.9